Phlebitis & Blood Clotting Disorders

 Our veins do quite a bit of work during the course of our lives.
 They have a big responsibility to transport blood back to the heart in order to keep us alive.
 But sometimes these blood vessels become inflamed which can cause problems with circulation and uncomfortable symptoms.
 We’re talking about phlebitis.

-What is Phlebitis Caused By?
+What is Phlebitis and what causes it?

 Phlebitis is a term used to describe inflammation in a vein.
 The term means vein (phleb) inflammation (itis).
 It is typically found in a limb, usually the leg, and it can be superficial (in veins just under the skin) or in deep tissue.